shahmoradi/Ecoli_PTMs/README.md

 ==========

 ### MODa_Setup:
-Files and scripts for running MODa on the MURI/AG3C glucose time course proteomics data (raw data deposited at XXX)
+Files and scripts for running MODa on the MURI/AG3C glucose time course proteomics data (raw data deposited with the Proteo-meXchange Consortium via the PRIDE partner repository (accession PXD002140))

 ### MODa_Output:
 Result files from MODa runs